saterus/rust-intro/rust_slides.md

 ---

-# Let's Build a Monster!
+# Let's Build a BattleBot!

-1. Make a Monster struct.
+1. Make a BattleBot struct.
 1. Make functions that heal it, or hurt it.
 1. Make a Weapon type.
-1. Make a function that prints all the monsters's weapons.
+1. Make a function that prints all the bot's weapons.
 1. Make an attack function.
-1. impl Rand for Monster
+1. impl Rand for BattleBot
-1. Make a random Monster battle royale!
+1. Make a randomly generated BattleBot royale!

 ^
 - we've covered a lot again, but now we can really start using our skills